CONDITIONAL SENTENCES

 Examples

-you can go after half an hour.
+· If you want to play Cricket, you can go for half an hour.
 (Permission)

-If it is lightening, it may
+· If it is lightning, it may rain tonight.
+(Possibility)

-If you want to work from home
+· If you want to work from home permanently, you should learn digital marketing.
+(Suggestion)

 · If you hurt someone, he cries.
 (Universal truth)

-by using the below words that support the other conditions
+Some other rules for conditional sentences by using the below words that support the other conditions

-In case, Provided, Suppose, Supposing that, But for, as long as)
+(Unless, In case, Provided, Suppose, Supposing that, But for, as long as)

 Word |